-ACADEMY OFOURLADY OFMERCY
+ACADEMY OF OUR LADY OF MERCY

 Lauralton Hall

-2020 - 2021 COURSE OFFERINGS
+2022-2023 COURSE OFFERINGS

-LA URA LT ONHALL.
-OR G

-200 HIGH S T. MILF ORD, C T 06 460
+V04-03-2022

+LAURALTONHALL.ORG 200 HIGH ST. MILFORD, CT 06460 Lauralton Hall CONTENTS

+- 3 Art Department

+- 5 Music Department

+- 7 Business Department

+- 8 English Department

+- 12 History Department

+- 17 Mathematics Department

+- 21 Guidance Department

+- 22 Religious Studies Department

+- 24 Science Department

+- 29 World Languages Department

+- 34 Enrichment Programs

-ART DEPARTMENT Course Descriptions 2020-2021
+ART DEPARTMENT

+All student are required to take one credit of high school fine arts (music or visual arts).

 After a student completes her first required nonacademic credit in Fine Arts (Visual Arts or Music), she may elect to take future Fine Arts courses for either academic or nonacademic credit.
 If a student selects academic credit for the course, that course will be included in her weighted GPA as a College Prep course.
 A student may take this course to complete her required 6 academic courses per semester or she may include it as a 7th academic course since there will be minimal outside preparation (homework, projects, studying for tests) needed for the Fine Arts course.

-(39112 - na / 303- a) Studio Art 1
+(39112 - na /303 - a) Studio Art 1

-Semester

-.5 Credit

 An introduction to art concepts through a variety of media and projects offered to those students who have an interest in pursuing the Visual Arts.

-(39122 - na / 31122- a) Studio Art 2
+(39122 - na /31122 - a) Studio Art 2

-Semester

-.5 Credit

-(Prerequisite: Studio Art 1 or Fundamentals of Art 1 and 2)
+(Prerequisite: Studio Art 1)

 A complete exploration of drawing.
 Students use pencil and pen in creating projects with a focus on realism, such as still life, portraiture, figure drawing and landscape.

-(3100 - na / 310- a) Graphic Design
+(3100 - na /310 - a) Graphic Design

-Semester

-.5 Credit

-(Prerequisite: Studio Art 1 or Fundamentals of Art 1 and 2) Open to sophomores, juniors and seniors.
+(Prerequisite: Studio Art 1)

 Adobe Photoshop is used in creating original and innovative artwork while challenging the student in visual problem solving with a focus on creating strong design.

-(3942 - na / 342- a) Illustration
+(3942 - na /342 - a) Illustration

-Semester

-.5 Credit

-(Prerequisite: Studio Art 1 or Fundamentals of Art 1 and 2) Open to juniors and seniors.
+(Prerequisite: Studio Art 1) Open to juniors and seniors.

 Examining the process of general illustration, students learn about character design, story development and imagery rendering.
 Concepts explored include manga and cartooning in a variety of media.

-(39132 - na / 31132- a) Studio Art 3
+(39132 - na /31132 - a) Studio Art 3

-Semester

-.5 Credit

-(Prerequisite: Studio Art 1 and 2 or Fundamentals of Art 1 and 2 and Drawing) Open to sophomores, juniors and seniors.
+(Prerequisite: Studio Art | and Studio Art 2)

 An introduction to painting.
 Projects will include realistic work using materials such as watercolor, gouache and acrylic.

-(39142 - na / 31142- a) Studio Art 4
+(39142 - na /31142 - a) Studio Art 4

-Semester

-.5 Credit

-Prerequisite: Studio Art 1, 2 and 3 or Fundamentals of Art 1 and 2, Drawing and Painting) Open to juniors and seniors.
+Prerequisite: Studio Art 1, 2 and 3

 Students have the opportunity to use developed drawing and painting skills to create expressive mixed media pieces focusing on creativity.

-Lauralton Hall Fine Arts Department Course Descriptions - page 2 of 2

-(3972 - na / 372- a) Portfolio Prep
+(3972 - na /372 - a) Portfolio Prep

-Semester

-.5 Credit

-(Prerequisite: Studio Art 1, and one art course plus teacher recommendation or Fundamentals of Art 1 and 2 and one art course plus teacher recommendation)
+(Prerequisite: Studio Art 1, Studio Art 2 plus teacher recommendation)

-Open to juniors and seniors

 Intended for students making a portfolio for college submission and/or students who have a strong interest in art.
 Projects focus on realistic renderings while considering individual needs of the student.
 Photographing work, art careers and applying to art school will be discussed.

-(3908 - na /308- a) Senior Art Workshop Semester .5 Credit (Prerequisite: Studio Art 1, and three art courses or Fundamentals of Art 1 and 2 and two art courses) Open to seniors
+(3908 - na /308 - a) Senior Art Workshop

+(Prerequisite: Studio Art 1, Studio Art 2 and one art course)

 The concentrated instruction in this course is designed to assist the art student intending to pursue further art studies.
 Students learn to resolve advanced art problems in all related art divisions of study and to create varied, individualized, sophisticated works.

+MUSIC DEPARTMENT

+All student are required to take one credit of high school fine arts (music or visual arts).